dev-gaitano/obsidian/gaitanos-mind/03-permanent/CSS Sticky Position.md

 }
 ```

-This is one of a few value that can be passed into the `position` attributes in
+This is one of a few values that can be passed into the `position` attribute in
 CSS.

 This value allows an element to act like a relatively position until it reaches